DannoPeters/git-sync/README.md

 **user** - username of the fresh github account setup with SSH access

+**nameContains** - sub string contained in files which are to be synced.

+**typeDeliminator** - specify the deliminator (what sperates portions of the filename ie) hardware.dat is superated by **.**) or enter "none" to search substrings

+**typePosition** - numberical position of the deliminated string, specify "any" for any position, or "last" for the file extension.
+Note: this section is N/A if "none" is selected for typeDeliminator.

 ### 8. Starting up Syncing
 - Start the Git-Sync.js script